Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

 AreaSearch released postcode level ATO data for financial year 2023.
 Dundas Valley's median income among taxpayers was $47,235, with an average of $64,952.
-These figures were below the national average.
-In comparison, Greater Sydney had a median income of $60,817 and an average of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $51,420 (median) and $70,707 (average).
+Both figures were below the national average.
+Greater Sydney's median was $60,817 and average was $83,003.
+Based on Wage Price Index growth since financial year 2023, current estimates for Dundas Valley are approximately $51,420 (median) and $70,707 (average) as of September 2025.
 According to the 2021 Census, household income ranked at the 55th percentile ($1,835 weekly), while personal income was at the 33rd percentile.
-Distribution data showed that 30.6% of locals (1,970 people) fell into the $1,500 - 2,999 category, similar to regional levels where 30.9% occupied this bracket.
+Distribution data showed that 30.6% of locals (1,970 people) were in the $1,500 - 2,999 category, similar to regional levels where 30.9% occupied this bracket.
 Housing affordability pressures were severe, with only 78.3% of income remaining, ranking at the 48th percentile.
 The area's SEIFA income ranking placed it in the 7th decile.

 Frequently Asked Questions - Income